After mass killings, Trump condemns white supremacy but faces pressure for gun control

 Trump began his presidential campaign in 2015 by characterizing Mexican immigrants as rapists and drug smugglers and he has likened immigrants coming across the southern U.S. border to an “invasion.”
 He also has called them “very bad thugs and gang members.”

 At a rally in May in Panama City Beach in Florida’s Panhandle region, he had asked the crowd how to stop immigrants, prompting someone to shout “Shoot them.”
-Trump smiled as the audience applauded and said, “That’s only in the Panhandle can you get away with that statement.”
+Trump smiled as the audience applauded and said, “That’s only in the Panhandle you can get away with that statement.”

 Police in El Paso cited a racist, anti-immigrant manifesto posted online shortly before the shooting, which they attributed to the suspect, Patrick Crusius, who drove to the city from his home near Dallas, as evidence that the bloodshed was racially motivated.
 Crusius was in custody on Monday, charged with capital murder.